rcmdnk/ec2/docs/environment-setup.md

 ## Hooks and security

-Set `USER_SCRIPT_PATH` to a local shell script for site-specific setup.
+Set `INSTANCE_USER_DATA_EXTRA_SCRIPT` to a local shell script for site-specific setup.
 The hook is copied into generated user-data, so review it before launching.
 Do not put access keys, API keys, private keys, or other secrets in the hook or configuration.
+The hook runs as root. `INSTANCE_COPY_ENTRIES` can also copy local files into the instance, but their contents are embedded in user-data.
-Use an instance profile and the AWS CLI credential chain.
+Use an instance profile and the AWS CLI credential chain where possible.

-`EC2_USER_DATA` is both the URI handed to the `ec2` command and the source of the local output path: `ec2 setup` strips the scheme to decide where to write the script, and a `.gz` suffix additionally makes it gzip the result.
+`EC2_USER_DATA_URI` is both the URI handed to the `ec2` command and the source of the local output path: `ec2 setup` strips the scheme to decide where to write the script, and a `.gz` suffix additionally makes it gzip the result.
 Use `fileb://` for the compressed form and `file://` for plain text.

-The generated user-data and its `.gz` are written with restrictive permissions because they embed `AWS_CONFIG`, the `SSH_*` file contents and the `USER_SCRIPT_PATH` hook.
-Anything in them is readable by every user on the launched instance through the instance metadata service.
+The generated user-data and its `.gz` are written with restrictive permissions but this protects only the local files before launch.
+Anything embedded in them is readable from inside the launched instance through the instance metadata service.
+Base64 and gzip provide encoding and compression, not confidentiality.

 ## Validation